GaroPpo/GaroPpo/README.md

 # Hi there, I'm Eric Liputra 👋

-As a young, driven professional, I am deeply passionate about tackling challenges and expanding my knowledge in various disciplines, including computer science.
-As a team player, I am also able to work independently when necessary.

-My interest in website development began during my second year of senior high school when I was inspired by a friend's creation of a Blogspot.
-Despite limited access to the internet, I purchased a beginner's guide to Blogspot to fuel my passion for programming.
-Since then, I have continued to develop my skills in website development, progressing from editing my Blogspot's style to creating simple static websites from scratch and eventually learning to create WordPress themes.
-While my focus is primarily on front-end development, I remain open to learning about back-end development as well.
+My passion for website development started during my senior year of high school when I was inspired by a friend's creation of a Blogspot.
+Since then, I have been continuously developing my skills in website development, progressing from editing my Blogspot's style to creating simple static websites from scratch and eventually learning to create WordPress themes.
+While I primarily focus on front-end development, I am also open to learning about back-end development.

-Although my current career may seem to diverge from my background in computer science, I remain committed to coding in my free time, most recently creating a company profile website for a local business.
-My drive to learn and grow in this industry is insatiable.

-Last but not least, I appreciate your time for a visit on my profile, although there's nothing special here so far 😄.
-Looking forward to add more project on my GitHub! ✌️ Cheers from Indonesia!
+Thank you for visiting my profile 😄, and I look forward to adding more projects to my GitHub in the future! ✌️ Cheers from Indonesia!

 🌱 I’m currently learning React.js & Flutter